 3. Winterhaven’s Performances, Movies, and Interactive Displays

+What a great way to get into the holiday spirit than Christmas lights and live holiday season performances!
+Do you like plays and live music?
+Well then you are in luck!
 Some Winterhaven homeowners pay local theaters and music groups for performances.
-For example, Buddy’s boys chorus sang Christmas Carols at the Brown house at Winterhaven this year.
+For example, Buddy’s boys chorus sang Christmas Carols at the Brown house at Winterhaven two years in a row!

-Other interactive holiday decorations include the wishing tree, where visitors can write their wish on a piece of paper and attach it to the tree.
+Other fun holiday decorations include the wishing tree, where visitors can write their wish on a piece of paper and attach it to the tree.
 The Christmas Story house where children can visit a cut out of Santa from the movie then slide down a small slide.
-The Christmas Story house won Most Interactive Display this year!
 There are also multiple places set up for photo ops around the neighborhood.
 And even a giant recipe card as a lawn decoration!

 But perhaps best of all is the house that offers the experience of Tucson snow!!
 As it doesn’t snow often in Tucson, children absolutely love this house.
 You can hear shouts of joy from kiddos as they near the area.
 Buddy too especially liked this house when he was younger.
 Gathered near a large lawn decoration of Elsa from Frozen, large crowds of visitors huddle together to experience the Tucson snow.
 Don’t worry.
 It isn’t real snow, and it isn’t cold either.
 It is dish soap.